 Best Oktoberfest Events All Around the World

-We update this best Oktoberfest list of events each year, and for 2017 here are our top picks.
+We update this best Oktoberfest list of events each year; follow us on social media below as we’ll announce the best Oktoberfests soon!
+For 2017 here were our top picks.
 This is more than a top 10 Oktoberfests list because it’s a worldwide celebration.
 In addition to the mother of all Oktoberfests, these are the best Oktoberfest events 2017 and seasonal beer festivals in the US, Canada and worldwide.

 It’s based on the experience of festival attendees as reflected on top blogs, our experience and overall quality — including availability & quality of Oktoberfest beers and German food, entertainment, logistics, proximity to transit, parking and accommodations.

 Here is our list of the best 2017 –

 Opening day in Germany begins at noon local time.
 Serving times on weekdays: 10am – 10:30pm; weekends and the national holiday of German Unity Day on Oct.
 3: 9am – 10:30pm.